reactwg/react-native-releases/docs/guide-hermes-release.md

 2. Bump the **patch** number by 1
 3. Commit and push.

-### Step 4: Publish Tag
+### Step 4: Build Hermes and Publish Tag

-Navigate to the [RN Build Static Hermes](https://github.com/facebook/hermes/actions/workflows/rn-build-hermes.yml) and run the workflow twice:
+Navigate to the [RN Build Hermes](https://github.com/facebook/hermes/actions/workflows/rn-build-hermes.yml) and run the workflow twice.
+This workflow:
+- builds the Hermes artifacts;
+- publishes them on maven;
+- publishes the hermes-compiler to NPM;
+- publish the tag on GitHub

+The tag will be created as last step, and we need to wait for the whole process to end before React Native can start the Release.

 #### For (Legacy) Hermes